Janzhuj/janzhuj.github.io/_posts/2023-06-18-Medicare-Provider-Fraud-Detection.md

 ## Conclusion
 ![det-28](/figs/2023-06-18-Medicare-Provider-fraud-Detection/det-28.png)

-Can anyone draw any inference from this map?
-It seems the highest income per capita in the county is a lot more than $60K, and lowest much below $20K.

-According to above maps, I'm already jealous of people who live in Portland Maine.

-The souce code used to create this blog can be found [here](https://github.com/susanli2016/Data-Analysis-with-R/blob/master/CensusDataPortland.Rmd).
+The souce code used to create this blog can be found [here](https://github.com/Janzhuj/Medicare-Provider-Fraud-Detection).